acedge123/api-docs-template/README.md

 ### /api/v1/leads/
 #### Allowed method: POST
 Using provided answers, calculate X-axis, Y-axis values and return it with recommendations according to rules.
-"lead_id" is optional, if not provided it will be generated automatically.
+"lead_id" is optional, if not provided it will be generated automatically, if provided it should be valid UUID4.

 ##### Request example
 ```json